 Are you planning on updating Clover?
-If you were fortunate find a complete boot pack that matches the Hackintosh or HackBook that you are trying to create, here are a few things that you need to know when you try to update the Clover Bootloader to the version of your choice.
+If you were fortunate find a complete boot pack that matches the Hackintosh or HackBook that you are trying to create, here are a few things that you need to know when you try to upgrade (or downgrade) the bootloader to the version of your choice.

 Clover will not overwrite any config.plist that it finds (unless you use one that was specifically reconfigured) in the EFI folder but if one is not present, it will create a generic config.plist for you.
 Please note that you will need to tweak it (with Clover Configurator) for it and your system to work properly.
 Info to change are the model identifier (to support the macOS version) and System Integrity Protection.

 Each time that the Clover installer is launched, it will attempt to make the BOOTX64.efi the same version as the installer so it is important to archive this file and the contents of the ESP (EFI System Partition) so that you can downgrade to a previous version that was bug-free.